 Fault tree analysis vs. FMEA

-Looking at each procedure, these two seem like exact opposites – fault tree analysis uses a top-down approach starting with a failure event, while FMEA employs a bottom-up approach starting with all potential failure modes and ending with their effects to the system performance.
+Simply put, a fault tree analysis uses a top-down approach starting with a failure event, while FMEA employs a bottom-up approach starting with all potential failure modes.